Charged with Assault in NJ?

 we handle: Assault, and Aggravated Assault charges anywhere in the State of New Jersey, Let the experienced New Jersey Criminal lawyers at the law office of H. Scott Aalsberg, Esq.
 P.C.

 get you the not guilty verdict you need, to win your assault charge.
-Over 23 Years of Experience and 10,000 cases either won, reduced or downgraded Since 1992
+25 Years of Experience and 10,000 cases either won, reduced or downgraded Since 1992

 Simple Assault Defenses in New Jersey